rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 - Normalization divides the larger table into smaller and links them using relationships.
 - The normal form is used to reduce redundancy from the database table.

-The main reason for normalizing the relations is removing these anomalies.
+The main reason for normalizing the relations is to remove these anomalies.
 Failure to eliminate anomalies leads to data redundancy and can cause data integrity and other problems as the database grows.
 Normalization consists of a series of guidelines that helps to guide you in creating a good database structure.

 ### Function Dependency
-The functional dependency is a relationship that exists between two attributes.
+Functional dependency is a relationship that exists between two attributes.
 It typically exists between the primary key and non-key attribute within a table.
-The left side of FD is known as a deterimnant, the right side of the production is known as a dependent.
+The left side of FD is known as a determinant, and the right side of the production is known as a dependent.

 #### Types of Functional Dependency
-There are two types of functional dependency, trivial or non-trivial functional dependency.
+There are two types of functional dependency, trivial and non-trivial functional dependency.

 ##### Trivial Functional Dependency
 - A → B has trivial functional dependency if B is a subset of A.
-- The following dependencies are also trivial like: A → A, B → B.
+- The following dependencies are also trivial: A → A, B → B.

 ```
 Example